pliddy-com/recipes-next/README.md

 ### Local Automation using Husky

-Using Husky and a pre-commit hook, code quality scans are run before any git commit can be executed, including updated **type generation, type checks, linting,** and running the full suite of **unit tests.**
+Using Husky and a `pre-commit` hook, code quality scans are run before any git commit can be executed, including **type generation, type checks, linting,** and **unit tests.**

 ### CI/CD automation using GitHub Actions